 I am the former Gallery Assistant at The View Gallery, Social Media Specialist for Navigator Student Press, and co-chair of VIU’s student-led Disability Club.
 I was the VIU Creative Writing Department Student Representative for the 2018/19 academic year.

 Outside work and school, I can often be found writing, drawing, or baking.
-I’m pretty active within the online Disability community, and strive to keep up-to-date with conversations around accessibility, allyship, ableism and the like.
+I’m active within the online Disability community, and strive to keep up-to-date with discourse around accessibility, allyship, ableism and the like.
 When I have some free time, you might even catch me devouring the latest issue of Bitch.

 As an adolescent, I was interested in various activist causes including environmentalism and LGBTQ+ rights.
 As an adult, I’ve become particularly interested in Disability awareness, rights and justice.
 Over the past couple years, I have connected with others in the online Disability community, learning much with regards to access, rights and allyship.
-I have helped found the student-led Disability Club at my university in hopes of connecting the community in my town.
+I helped found the student-led Disability Club at my university in hopes of connecting the community in my town.